The Night the Chains Fell Off — Modern Paraphrase | fresh.bible

 The increased and multiplied.

 Herod tried to crush the .
 He killed one of its leaders.
 He locked up another.
 He had the full weight of the state behind him.
 And the result?
 The movement kept growing.
 The message kept spreading.
-The didn't just survive — it expanded.
+The church didn't just survive — it expanded.

 and returned from after completing their mission, and they brought with them.
 A new generation was stepping into the story.
 The persecution didn't stop the momentum.
 It fueled it.